lordslair/easydbbackup/README.md

 This project started to have a simple and lightweight container to :
 - backup MySQL/MariaDB or SQLite databases
-- export the dumps to a remote archive server accessible with rsync
+- export the dumps to a remote archive server accessible with rsync or rclone

 All of this inside Docker containers for portable purposes.
 This containers is powered up by Kubernetes